 It goes through details of the area, what to expect during your visit, and helps in creating an itinerary during your stay.

-Tickets for many of the scheduled events can be purchased in advance through the site.
+When planning which things to do in Williamsburg, Virginia, it’s good to know that tickets for many of the scheduled events can be purchased in advance through the site.

 We pre-ordered tickets for a romantic carriage ride, escape room, ghost tour